v-morello/riptide/README.md

 `ffa_search` returns three outputs:

 1. The de-reddened and normalised copy of the input time series that was actually searched
-2. The search plan that was followed, specifying how the data was iteratively downsampled across the entire search period ramge
+2. The search plan that was followed, specifying how the data was iteratively downsampled across the entire search period range
 3. The output `Periodogram`

 Periodograms are actually two-dimensional: they represent a S/N as a function of both trial period and trial width, as shown below.
 The `display()` method only shows S/N for the best trial width.